xFranMe/JustEat-web-app/README.md

 * **Reviews**: retaurants can receive reviews from any user, including a grade and a comment.
 These reviews can't be edited or deleted.
 * **Search**: restaurants can be found by their name, category, location or description.

+🔗[Here](https://drive.google.com/file/d/15tcZYkTO3FjX57RC_K_JuJ_k13dyXUQj/view) you can find a video demonstration of the previous functionality.

 ## Scope

 This project has been developed to work locally, using a local server (Tomcat) and database (SQLite).